charles-wish-banner-gokr

 1) Title & Date: The Denial of Winter, Dasa Dhumavati & The Deposing of Alisha Owen.
 (2009)

-Dimensions & Medium: 33x48 in. -- Oil on Canvas.
+Dimensions & Medium: 33 x 48 in. -- Oil on Canvas.

 2) Title & Date: The Nuisance of Spring, Dasa Tara & The Marketing of Don Vliet.
 (2009)

-Dimensions & Medium: 33x48 in. -- Oil on Canvas.
+Dimensions & Medium: 33 x 48 in. -- Oil on Canvas.

 3) Title & Date: The Destruction of Summer, Dasa Kali & The Eviction of Aurora Vargas.
 (2009)

-Dimensions & Medium: 33x48 in. -- Oil on Canvas.
+Dimensions & Medium: 33 x 48 in. -- Oil on Canvas.

-Description: The Mahavidya featured here is named Kali, and these particular events of social pressure revolve around Aurora Vargas, one of the very last evictees from Chavez Ravine – a section of Los Angeles real estate that city officials felt would better serve as land for a baseball stadium and police academy rather than remain neighborhoods for some their city’s longest living ancestry.
+Description: The Mahavidya featured here is named Kali, and these particular events of social pressure revolve around Aurora Vargas, one of the very last evictees from Chavez Ravine – a section of Los Angeles real estate that city officials felt would better serve as land for a baseball stadium and police academy than remain neighborhoods for some their city’s longest living ancestry.

 4) Title & Date: The Disregard of Fall, Dasa Bhairavi & The Conformance of Geronimo.
 (2009)

-Dimensions & Medium: 33x48 in. -- Oil on Canvas.
+Dimensions & Medium: 33 x 48 in. -- Oil on Canvas.

-Description: The Mahavidya featured here is named Bhairavi and these particular events of social pressure revolve around the famous Amerindian Geronimo and his grapple to temper the infusion of Christianity with his own indigenous beliefs.
+Description: The Mahavidya featured here is named Bhairavi, and these particular events of social pressure revolve around the famous Amerindian Geronimo and his grapple to temper the infusion of Christianity with his own indigenous beliefs.

 5) Title: Ontological Insecurity, Sati’s Combustion & the Frustration of Karthik Rajaram.
 (2012)

-Dimensions & Medium: 27x38 in. -- Oil on Canvas.
+Dimensions & Medium: 27 x 38 in. -- Oil on Canvas.

 6) Title & Date: Season Number Five, Dasa Chinnamasta, & The Pardoning of Authenticity.
 (2012)

-Dimensions & Medium: 47x66 in. -- Oil on Canvas
+Dimensions & Medium: 47 x 66 in. -- Oil on Canvas

 Drawings:

-1) Title: Snowflake (Accompanies the painting: The Denial of Winter).
+1) Title & Date: Snowflake (Accompanies the painting: The Denial of Winter).

-2) Title: Sunflower (Accompanies the painting: The Nuisance of Spring).

-3) Title: Cocoon (Accompanies the painting: The Destruction of Summer).

-4) Title: Pumpkin (Accompanies the painting: The Disregard of Fall).

-5) Title: Vise (Accompanies the painting: Ontological Insecurity).

-6) Title: Cake (Accompanies the painting: Season Number Five).

-Dimensions, Medium & Dates: All 11x16 in.
-Graphite, Ink & Watercolor on Paper.
 (2009)

+2) Title & Date: Sunflower (Accompanies the painting: The Nuisance of Spring).
+(2009)

+3) Title & Date: Cocoon (Accompanies the painting: The Destruction of Summer).
+(2009)

+4) Title & Date: Pumpkin (Accompanies the painting: The Disregard of Fall).
+(2009)

+5) Title & Date: Vise (Accompanies the painting: Ontological Insecurity).
+(2009)

+6) Title & Date: Cake (Accompanies the painting: Season Number Five).
+(2009)

+Dimensions & Medium: 11 x 16 in. -- Graphite, Ink & Watercolor on Paper.

 * * *